mars-project/mars/docs/source/installation/kubernetes.rst

 -------------------
 ``new_cluster`` function provides several keyword arguments for users to define the cluster.
-You may use the argument ``image`` to specify the image for all Mars pods, and the argument ``timeout`` to specify timeout of cluster creation.
+You may use the argument ``image`` to specify the image for all Mars pods, or use the argument ``timeout`` to specify timeout of cluster creation.
 Arguments for scaling up and out of the cluster are also available.

 Arguments for schedulers: